MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Driver Initialise
 ~~~~~~~~~~~~~~~~~

-The driver `initialisation` stage can roughly be divided between
+The `driver initialise` stage of an application can roughly be divided
-initialising the infrastructure of the model, such as meshes,
+between initialising the infrastructure of the model, such as meshes,
 coordinates, clocks and calendars, and initialising the initial model
 state, including the reading initial data.
-The model initialisation
+The model provides
-will provide procedures for the processes required to complete the
+procedures that the driver initialise calls to complete the
-initialisation; separating these processes into multiple procedures
+initialisation.
+Separating these processes into multiple procedures
 gives applications flexibility in setting up models, for example,
 optimising setup where several models use the same or similar meshes.